Promo code SPRING2022 will be automatically applied at checkout!

 a person eating a sausage, potatoes and salad

 What you eat is important, especially regarding your triglyceride levels.
 Consuming more calories than you burn may significantly contribute to high triglycerides.
-When we consume too many calories this excess energy has to be stored.
+When we consume excess calories, this energy has to be stored.

-The most common storage is as fat, so the body packages it in the form of triglycerides.
-These are then transported in the bloodstream for storage in fat cells, causing elevated triglyceride levels.
+The most common storage is fat, so the body packages it in the form of triglycerides.
+These are then transported into the bloodstream for storage in fat cells, causing elevated triglyceride levels.
 Staying aware of information like this could help you make better dietary choices and improve your health!

-So, if you’re looking to keep your triglyceride levels in check, it’s essential to watch your carbohydrate intake.
-Next time you’re grocery shopping, stock up on healthy protein and low-carbohydrate foods like fruits and vegetables!
+If you want to keep your triglyceride levels within a healthy range, it's essential to watch your overall calorie and carbohydrate intake.
+Next time you're grocery shopping, stock up on healthy protein and low-carbohydrate foods like fruits and vegetables.

 Insulin Resistance